BrockCruess/Iagon/Auto Update/README.md

+This script is useful if you don't run iag-cli as a service, but rather from a scheduled command or shell script.

 To download the CLI Updater script, run this command in the directory where you want to store it (ideally your home directory):

 ```